Should Everyone Be on Fish Oils?

 Source: Saravanan P, et al. Cardiovascular effects of marine omega-3 fatty acids.
 Lancet 2010;376:540-550.

-The marine omega-3 polyunsaturated fatty acids (n-3 PUFAs) eicosapentaenoic acid and docosahexaenoic acid are present mainly in all the fish and commercially available supplements that are available either over the counter as fish oils or as concentrated pharmaceutical preparations.
+The marine omega-3 polyunsaturated fatty acids (n-3 PUFAs) eicosapentaenoic acid and docosahexaenoic acid are present mainly in all the fish and commercially available supplements which are available either over the counter as fish oils or as concentrated pharmaceutical preparations.
 Fish oil supplements have been becoming increasingly popular because several health benefits have been attributed to them in both the medical and lay literature.
 Substantial benefits have been reported in relation to diseases of the cardiovascular system and, in fact, published medical guidelines recommend use of these agents in some cardiac disorders.1,2 Although much research had been focused on this area during the past three decades, such basic issues as the appropriate doses needed to achieve beneficial reduction in cardiovascular events are still unclear.

-Numerous prospective epidemiological studies have reported that high fish consumption was associated with a lowered mortality from coronary artery heart disease,3-6 and this hypothesis has been supported by findings of the landmark DART study,7 a randomized secondary prevention trial concerned with long-term dietary intervention in men who had suffered myocardial infarctions (MI).
+Numerous prospective epidemiological studies have reported that high fish consumption was associated with a lowered mortality from coronary artery heart disease,3-6 and this hypothesis has been supported by findings of the landmark DART study,7 which was a randomized secondary prevention trial concerned with long-term dietary intervention in men who had suffered myocardial infarctions (MI).
 A 30% reduction in total mortality and morbidity related to coronary artery heart disease (CAD) was reported in patients who were randomly assigned to consumption of fatty fish twice weekly.
 Another large intervention trial of secondary prevention after MI demonstrated a substantial reduction in all-cause and cardio-vascular mortality in patients who were treated with only 1 g per day of n-3 PUFA supplementation.8 Data on the effects of these agents on the risk of development of CAD in healthy participants are inconsistent; however, the available evidence in primary prevention of CAD suggests that those patients with hyperlipidemia and/or diabetes might benefit the most by using fish oil.
-The main benefit reported for secondary prevention relates to the reduction in occurrence of sudden cardiac death, especially in patients with previous MI.9 Much research has been devoted to the antiarrhythmic effects of these agents and it has been suggested that the conflicting findings may be attributable to differences in the mechanisms of arrhythmia initiation in subsets within the study populations.
-Finally, it must be noted that no significant reduction in sudden cardiac death or CAD events was reported in a cohort of patients who had received optimal use of conventional therapy such as beta blockers, statins, and angiotensin converting enzyme inhibitors and even in patients who had a high rate of revascularization procedures performed,10 suggesting that n-3 PUFA therapy may be of no additional value in patients who already are receiving maximum medical therapy for their cardiac condition.
+The main benefit reported for secondary prevention relates to the reduction in occurrence of sudden cardiac death, especially in patients with previous MI.9 Much research has been devoted to the antiarrhythmic affects of these agents and it has been suggested that the conflicting findings may be attributable to differences in the mechanisms of arrhythmia initiation in subsets within the study populations.
+Finally, it must be noted that no significant reduction in sudden cardiac death or CD events was reported in a cohort of patients who had received optimal use of conventional therapy such as beta blockers, statins, and angiotensin converting enzyme inhibitors and even in patients who had a high rate of revascularization procedures performed,10 suggesting that n-3 PUFA therapy may be of no additional value in patients who already are receiving maximum medical therapy for their cardiac condition.

 1. Kris-Etherton PM, et al; for the American Heart Association Nutrition Committee.
 Fish consumption, fish oil, omega-3 fatty acid, and cardiovascular disease.
 Circulation 2002;106:2747-2757.